CKuebert/RELA_ss2020/README.md

 # RELA_ss2020
-some R scripts for students
+some R scripts for the course "Dynamik der Landoberfläche" within the summer term 2020